 - Service member's Group Life Insurance increased from $50,000 to $200,000.

 - Soldiers may store a vehicle at the governments expense pending the PCS location and Soldier's orders.

 - Thrift Savings Plan was authorized.

 - Redstone Arsenal Child Development Center and School Age Center closing hours were changed from 5:30pm to 6:00pm.

 - Satellite Vehicle Registration and Licensing center was created to accommodate the Redstone Arsenal Community.

-The Team Redstone Army Family Action Plan (AFAP) is an Army-wide initiative to identify issues or concerns to improve the overall Quality of Life for Active duty, Army National Guard, and Army Reserve Soldiers, retirees and their Families, and the Department of the Army Civilians.
+The Team Redstone Army Family Action Plan (AFAP) is an Army-wide initiative to identify issues or concerns to improve the overall quality of life for Active Duty Soldiers, National Guard and Army Reserve Soldiers, Retirees, and their Families as well as Department of the Army Civilians.

 This process is used to identify the most critical well-being issues facing the Army today and present them to senior Army leadership for resolution: